As a minister I am regularly asked if I have a preferred Bible translation. Here’s my usual response:

 Now for some critique.

-Well, “literal, word-for-word” translations can falsely give the impression of giving the reader an “access” to the “true meaning” of the original language, when in fact it can actually be confusing and even misleading.
+Well, “literal, word-for-word” translations can falsely give the impression of giving the reader an “access” to the “true meaning” of the original language, when in fact they can actually be confusing–indeed, even misleading.
 Persons who are bilingual instinctively know that to provide a word-for-word translation can be misleading, at times humorously so.
-For example, in Spanish one can say Hace un frio pelú = literally, “It was hairy cold!”
-Better translation: “It was very cold!”)
-The point: a “literal” translation can actually be less accurate, because it make the mistake of attempting to find meaning in the weeds, not from the hilltops.
+For example, in Spanish one can say Hace un frio pelú, which word-for-word can be translated: “It is [or, it does] hairy cold!”
+But a more paraphrastic yet far more accurate translation is: “It is very cold!”

-However, whereas the first concern seems to be expressed regularly, the second is, in my opinion, given inadequate consideration.
-When the refusal to make interpretative decisions prevents effective communication, that task simply falls to someone other than the translation committee—usually the local pastor.
-That is to say, the interpretive responsibility shifts from an experienced team of world-class biblical scholars and linguists (each of whom would vehemently assert his or her own fallibility–hence, the team effort) to a single person who may or may not have training in a bible college or seminary, who may have learned but (due to choices made post-training) has largely forgotten Greek and Hebrew.
+However, whereas the first concern seems to be expressed regularly (especially in conservative evangelical circles), the second is, in my opinion, given inadequate consideration.
+When the refusal to make interpretative decisions prevents effective communication, that task simply falls to someone other than the translation committee—either to the reader or to the local pastor.
+That is to say, the interpretive responsibility shifts from an experienced team of relatively diverse world-class biblical scholars and linguists (each of whom would, on the whole, vehemently assert his or her own fallibility–hence, the massive team effort) to a single person who may or may not have training in a bible college or seminary, who may have learned but (due to life and ministry choices made post-training) has largely forgotten Greek and Hebrew.

-Overwhelmingly, I would answer, “No, they are not.”
-Even within a denomination such as mine (where nearly all the ministers are seminary-trained and take 2-3 classes in the original languages), most ministers know enough of the biblical languages to be dangerous.
-Over the past 8 years I have regularly (probably 75% of the time) heard ministers from numerous denominations misuse their (very rudimentary) knowledge of Greek and Hebrew in the pulpit, taking the congregation farther away from (instead of closer to) the text’s actual meaning, entirely unbeknownst to their congregation and all with an air of authority that they do not possess: somehow with their few credits of ancient languages they have managed to see what an entire team of highly trained scholars have missed.
+That is the “best case” scenario.
+But the situation is far from best case.
+Over the past ten years (since finishing seminary) I have regularly (probably 75% of the time) heard ministers from numerous denominations misuse their basic knowledge of Greek and Hebrew in the pulpit, taking their listeners farther away from (instead of closer to) the text’s actual meaning, entirely unbeknownst to their congregation–and all with an air of authority that they simply do not possess: somehow with their few credits of ancient languages they have managed to see what an entire team of highly trained scholars have missed.

 [I will never forget what Dr. Robert Smith, a professor of preaching at Beeson Divinity School, said in lectures on preaching at Covenant Seminary.
 Referring to the rampant presumption and pretense of authority with which many ministers preach today, he said–and I paraphrase (!): “Some preachers preach like they just came from a press conference with God.”
 Indeed, there are three words that need to be heard much more often from pulpits in America today: “I don’t know.”
 One can and must preach with God’s Word with authority, but one must preach what one knows to be true with authority.
-Such humility endears (vs. alienates) the congregation.
-The primary goal of seminary training in Greek and Hebrew is to give a minister a measure of access to scholarly discussion of the original text; it is not, generally, to give the minister an educated voice in that discussion, though with much discipline and time he could possibly get there.
-My own experience is that, overwhelmingly, subsequent to seminary ministers’ competency in the languages declines–which is very unfortunate.]
+Such “I don’t know” humility endears (vs. alienates) the congregation.
+Again, the primary goal of seminary training in Greek and Hebrew is to give a minister a measure of access to scholarly discussion of the original text; it is not, generally, to give the minister an educated voice in that discussion, though with much discipline and time he could possibly get there.
+My own experience is that, overwhelmingly, subsequent to seminary, ministers’ competency in the languages declines rapidly–which is very unfortunate.]

-By now it is fairly obvious where my own preferences tend to be–viz., with the so-called dynamic equivalence translation (like the NIV).
+By now it is fairly obvious where my own preferences tend to be–viz., with the so-called dynamic equivalence translations (like the NIV).
 Again, readers should take advantage of all the (very good) translations, comparing and contrasting, etc. The Bible is a canon of books from very distant times and very different cultures.
 The goal of the translators is not to hide these distances or differences but to make them accessible by providing a text that is readable.

-This is especially so in view of the relative illiteracy and secularism of our culture (and, thus, one’s view of cultural engagement also comes into play in choosing a translation; to state the matter polemically: is choosing the NIV compromising by catering to the culture, or is choosing the ESV alienating the culture from the Bible by being too inaccessible and elitist?
+This is especially so in view of the relative illiteracy and secularism of our culture.
+And, thus, one’s view of cultural engagement also comes into play in choosing a translation.
+To state the matter polemically: is choosing the NIV compromising by catering to the culture, or is choosing the ESV compromising by alienating the culture from the Bible by being too inaccessible and elitist?

-As an aside (but an important aside), if one were to go into the library of any major research university and read modern English translations of almost any other ancient text (e.g., the Greek of Homer, the Latin of Cicero, the so-called Mishnaic Hebrew of the Babylonian Talmud), they would find that translators use a strategy very similar to–indeed, even more paraphrastic than–the NIV.
+As an aside (but an important aside), if one were to go into the library of any major research university and read modern English translations of almost any other ancient text (e.g., the Greek of Homer, the Latin of Cicero, the so-called Mishnaic Hebrew of the Babylonian Talmud), they would find that the translators use a strategy very similar to–indeed, even more paraphrastic than–the NIV.